 I think shows like Star Trek TOS and Classic Who get a hard time from many contemporary critics, as though there are certainly some examples of vintage sexism in them, by and large both shows were actually very progressive for their time.
 Martin Luther King himself even said that Star Trek played a key role in the Civil Rights Movement!

-Sci Fi and Fantasy were actually often the most progressive genres during the 50’s, 60’s, but still even with that its true that there weren’t as many roles for women in them as after all the entertainment industry in general was more male dominated back then.
+Sci Fi and Fantasy were actually often the most progressive genres during the 50s, 60s, but still even with that its true that there weren’t as many roles for women, as after all the entertainment industry in general was more male dominated back then.

-By the time of the 90’s I don’t think anyone had any issues with a leading character being a woman, but what changed during this decade was that for the first time female led shows actually became dominant.
-Indeed the three longest running and most successful genre series through the 90’s, Buffy, Xena and Charmed all starred female heroes.
+By the time of the 90s I don’t think anyone had any issues with a leading character being a woman, but what changed during this decade was that for the first time female led shows actually became dominant.
+Indeed the three longest running and most successful genre series of the 90s, Buffy, Xena and Charmed all starred female heroes.

 There were of course still plenty of male led series during this decade such as Hercules, Angel and Babylon 5.
 Still even in these series there were plenty of strong roles for women.
 In Angel for instance the most powerful character is a woman, Illyria.